Samuel-Maddock/Apple-Differential-Privacy/readme.txt

     3) RAPPOR -  Python 3 implementation and wrapper of Google's RAPPOR (client + server side)

 All of the simulation framework code is within the simulation module:
-    1) frequency_oracles - Stores wrappers and helpers for all the frequency oracle algorithms, and store code for the Normal distribution experiment
+    1) frequency_oracles - Stores helpers for all the frequency oracle algorithms, and store code for the Normal distribution experiment
     2) heavy_hitters - Stores helpers for all the heavy hitter algorithms and the Exponential dist experiment

-# ----------------- Running Code -------------------------
+# ----------------- Running Simulation Code -------------------------

-To run the default simulations that will generate results similar to the ones you see in the report you need to run methods within the simulation_runner.py file:
+To run the default simulations that will generate plots similar to the ones you see in the report you need to run methods within the simulation_runner.py file:
     1) You will need to manually run one of the methods in ./simulations/simulation_runner.py These methods are commented, and explain how they correspond to a plot in the report
     2) All plots and metrics are generated and saved under ./simulations/frequency_oracles/plots

+Then you just need to run the simulation_runne.py file i.e
+    python simulation_runner.py

+# --------------------------- NYC Heatmap Analysis -----------------------------

 For NYC Taxicab heatmaps:
     1) All of the heatmaps generated have been saved as .html files under ./simulations/frequency_oracles/Heatmaps